arkadiuszpasek/twitch-mockup-react-router/README.md

-# Twitch Application, created inspired by Udemy Course 'Modern React with Redux' by Stephen Grider
+# Twitch Application, created because of Udemy Course 'Modern React with Redux' by Stephen Grider

 # How to use this app
 - Clone the repo and run `npm install`